suman78/Real-time-sign-language-recognization/README.md

 ## 🚀 Features

 - Real-time recognition via webcam
-- Detects hand signs for 0–9 and A–B
+- Detects hand signs for 0 and A–B
 - Uses ResNet50 CNN model
 - Built with Python, OpenCV, and TensorFlow
-- Preprocessingnt
+- Preprocessing

 ## 🖥️ Tech Stack